developmentseed/project-seed/README.md

 - config/staging.js - overrides the production settings for staging server (basically Travis not on the DEPLOY branch)
 - config/local.js - local (development) overrides.
 This file is gitignored, so you can safely change it without polluting the repo.

-When developing locally with `gulp serve`, the default will be to use `production` (with overrides from `local.js`).
-However, if you need to run with the staging settings, use: `DS_ENV=staging gulp serve` from the command line.
+When developing locally with `yarn run serve`, the default will be to use `production.js` (with overrides from `local.js`).
+However, if you need to run with the staging settings, use: `yarn run stage` (this will not start a server)

 ### How scripts are built